 5 As one example, doctors and patients report that the use of video conferencing to discuss test results and conduct routine follow-up consultations can be more efficient and convenient than in-person visits.
-Universal access facilitates this type of remote healthcare delivery, which makes it more practical for healthcare professionals to work remotely.
+Better internet access facilitates this type of remote healthcare delivery (McCollough et al., 2021), which makes it more practical for healthcare professionals to work remotely.

 6 See Barrero, Bloom, and Davis (2021a) for the full set of questions.
-Our data are available to other researchers at www.WFHresearch.com, and we continue to field the SWAA and update the website about once a month.
+Our data are available to other researchers at www.
+WFHresearch.com, and we continue to field the SWAA and update the website about once a month.
 We do not collect personally identifiable information, do not contact respondents directly, and have no way to recontact them.